flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 ### Converting Live Spoken Audio to Text
 You can also directly convert the live Spoken Audio to text.
-First, select the language with the "Language" Combo Box:
+First, select the language in the "Language" Combo Box:

 ![](https://raw.githubusercontent.com/flecoqui/Windows10/master/Samples/SpeechToTextUWPSampleApp/Docs/language.png).